What Works?

 At some point, we will have to ask, “How can ‘this,’ which makes sense to us square with ‘that,’ which also makes sense to us?”
 Something will have to go in order for things to fit better together.
 Original Sin, for instance, has to go to make room for what we know about the evolution of the species.
 There was never a time of innocence and purity.
 Snakes never talked.
 There was nothing like Paradise.
 There was no Fall.
 There was no Before and After.
 What we think in one place doesn’t mesh with what we think in another place.
 We have to throw out some things we think in order to make room for others.
 What goes?
 What Stays?
 Who decides?
 We do!
 On the basis of what?
 Our.
 Own.
 Personal.
 Authority.

-Here are at the place of breakthrough, transformation, insight, enlightenment and growth.
+Here we are at the place of breakthrough, transformation, insight, enlightenment and growth.
 We are at the place of what Thomas Kunn, and ten million others after him, called a “paradigm shift.”
 Things change when we become aware of our inconsistencies, incongruities and incompatibilities—and take the personal responsibility of deciding for ourselves how we will sort things out and put things together.

 This is the first step of the Spiritual Journey, recognizing our place in our own life, and knowing that it is up to us to find our way through the maize of options, alternatives, opportunities and possibilities that open—and close—for us throughout our life.
 How well we do that tells the tale that is to be told—and it will help to have A Handbook for the Journey!